 Spatial candidates derivation

-The derivation of spatial merge candidates in VVC is same to that in HEVC.
+The derivation of spatial merge candidates in VVC is same to that in HEVC except the positions of first two merge candidates are swapped.
 A maximum of four merge candidates are selected among candidates located in the positions depicted in Figure 21.
-The order of derivation is A0, B0, B1, A1 and B2.
-Position B2 is considered only when any CU of position A0, B0, B1, A1 is not available (e.g. because it belongs to another slice or tile) or is intra coded.
+The order of derivation is B0, A0, B1, A1 and B2.
+Position B2 is considered only when one or moen than one CUs of position B0, A0, B1, A1 are not available (e.g. because it belongs to another slice or tile) or is intra coded.
 After candidate at position A1 is added, the addition of the remaining candidates is subject to a redundancy check which ensures that candidates with same motion information are excluded from the list so that coding efficiency is improved.
 To reduce computational complexity, not all possible candidate pairs are considered in the mentioned redundancy check.
 Instead only the pairs linked with an arrow in Figure 22 are considered and a candidate is only added to the list if the corresponding candidate used for redundancy check has not the same motion information.